Download your Free Guide

 Honey and oatmeal go together like a match made in heaven, but if you don't BEE-lieve in the ethics of it, you'll want to avoid it.
 Check your ingredients list and consult with a waiter on how the oatmeal is prepared, so you're accidentally surprised with it.

-I will always recommend making your oatmeal fresh overusing instant oatmeal.
+Like ramen noodles, I will always recommend making your oatmeal fresh overusing instant oatmeal.
 It's healthier and much more satisfying in flavor and texture to take your time and make your own.
 However, as a busy modern man, I also fully appreciate that time is a limited resource, especially in the mornings.
 So if you need something quick, here are 5 of our favorite instant oatmeals for vegans.

 I talk a big game about instant oats being less healthy, but I still keep a cupboard full of Dr. McDougall's Right Foods just in case.
 If a morning gets derailed and I need something delicious, nutritious, and super quick, this is what I reach for.